ruslanmv/Speech-Recognition-with-RNN-Neural-Networks/README.md

 # Recurrent neural networks

 The goal of this project is to implement an audio classification system, which:

-1. first reads in an audio clip (containing at most one word),
+1. First reads in an audio clip (containing at most one word),
-2. and then recognizes the class(label) of this audio.
+2. Recognizes the class(label) of this audio.

 ### Classes